GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 *g* can be quite nasty and we will refrain from presenting details in this document.
 The interested read is referred to *Snyder* [1987] [20]_.
-We will mostly be using the :doc:`pscoast` command to demonstrate each of the projections.
+We will mostly be using the
+:doc:`coast` command to demonstrate each of the projections.
 GMT map projections are grouped into four categories depending on the nature of the projection.
 The groups are